 Under the modify menu you will find different options under change selected color.
 This option will only be available when one plotted item is selected.

 Hex color picker

-- If you know the hex value you can enter it directly in the relevant field.
+- If you know the hex value you can enter it directly in the hex value field.

-- You can change the transparency entering the desired value in the relevant field.
+- You can change the transparency entering the percentage desired in the transparency field.

 - Alternatively, you can interact with the color panel and sliders to select the color and transparency.